KevinGalassi/franka_driver/README.md

 # Under development! #

+- [ ] Add [Move-RT controller](https://dei-gitlab.dei.unibo.it/lar/move_rt) as a possible high-level trajectory controller.
-Limit the velocity in the joint position controller
+- [ ] Limit the velocity in the joint position controller
+- [ ] Add filtering of the input in joint_velcoity_controller